 Working toward the same goals together, striving to keep innovating veterinary medicine, revolutionizing care, and showing their hometown heart!

 Dr. Cortland “Cory” Cheney started his career in veterinary medicine at Tri-County Veterinary Service in 2012 after graduating from the Ohio State University.
 Prior to veterinary school, he obtained his bachelor’s degree in biology with a concentration in environmental science from Kenyon College.
 His interest in veterinary medicine started while growing up in rural Ohio raising sheep, working with other livestock, and enjoying the outdoors.
 Professionally, he enjoys dentistry, surgery, and internal medicine.
-In his free time, he enjoys spending time in the outdoors adventuring with his wife Alexis and hanging out with his two cats, who keep him busy picking things up off the floor that they don’t believe should be on tables.
+In his free time, he enjoys spending time in the outdoors adventuring with his wife Alexis and son Kitrick.
+He also enjoys hanging out with his two cats, who keep him busy picking things up off the floor that they don’t believe should be on tables.
 He would like to thank our wonderful clients and furry patients for all of their support in this endeavor to provide the communities of Gibsonville, Elon, and Burlington with high quality and ever-improving veterinary care.

 Our Veterinary Assistants